Decay of small energy solutions in the ABCD Boussinesq model under the influence of an uneven bottom: Energy estimates

 \section{Energy estimates}

-The proof of estimate \eqref{Conclusion_0} requires to show that the local $H^1$ norms of $(u,\eta)(t)$ converge to zero for all sequences $t_n\to +\infty$, and not only a particular one.
-In order to prove such a result, we will use a new energy estimate.
+To establish \eqref{Conclusion_0} it is necessary to prove that the local $H^1$ norms of $(u,\eta)(t)$ tends to zero for all sequences $t_n\to +\infty$, rather than just a single sequence.
+Proving this result requires the use of a new energy estimate.
 A key element will be \eqref{coercividad}, which states that for small solutions, the $H^1\times H^1$ norm of $(u,\eta)(t)$ squared and the hamiltonian $H_h[u,\eta]$ in \eqref{Energy_new} are equivalent.

 Let $\psi = \psi(x)$ be a smooth, nonnegative and bounded function, to be chosen in the sequel.
 We consider the localized energy functional defined by

 (Compare with \eqref{Energy_new}.)
 For the sake of simplicity, we introduce the following notations: \be \ee (In other words, $F$ and $G$ are the canonical variables of $A$ and $B$, respectively.)
 Notice that \eqref{boussinesq} now becomes